Jaguar: Evolution

 The lineage of the jaguar appears to have originated in Africa and spread to Eurasia 1.95–1.77 mya.
 The living jaguar species is often suggested to have descended from the Eurasian Panthera gombaszogensis.
 The ancestor of the jaguar entered the American continent via Beringia, the land bridge that once spanned the Bering Strait, Some authors have disputed the close relationship between P. gombaszogensis (which is primarily known from Eurasia) and the modern jaguar.
 The oldest fossils of modern jaguars (P. onca) have been found in North America dating between 850,000-820,000 years ago.
 Results of mitochondrial DNA analysis of 37 jaguars indicate that current populations evolved between 510,000 and 280,000 years ago in northern South America and subsequently recolonized North and Central America after the extinction of jaguars there during the Late Pleistocene.

 Two extinct subspecies of jaguar are recognized in the fossil record: the North American P. o. augusta and South American P. o. mesembrina.

+The oldest jaguar fossil from the rancholabrean age has been estimated to be 38,600 years old and was excavated at Oregon Caves National Monument and Preserve.